Why Copper is a Conductor: Facts and Applications

 Electrical Wiring and Power Distribution

-Copper is extensively used in electrical wiring and power distribution systems due to its high electrical conductivity.
+Copper is extensively used in transformers, busbars, and transmission lines due to minimal energy loss.
 This ensures efficient transmission of electricity with minimal loss of energy.
 The use of copper in this way supports the reliability of electrical grids and reduces the risk of power outages.
+Besides, high-conductivity copper is essential for motors, batteries, and charging systems of electric vehicles.

 Telecommunications and Data Transmission